India–Kuwait relations: Trade

 The Kuwaiti economy, before the discovery of oil, depended heavily on maritime activities and trade.
 Kuwait was a centre for ship-building and pearl diving and fishing were important commercial activities.
 Until 1961 the Indian Rupee was the legal tender in Kuwait and Indo–Kuwaiti commerce revolved around trade in agricultural goods, textiles and horses.

 In 2011–12, bilateral trade amounted to US$17.56 billion, marking a 44% rise over the previous year.
 Petroleum accounts for the bulk of the trade, with the non-oil trade accounting for only US$1.9 billion.
 The balance of trade is heavily in favour of Kuwait with Indian exports to Kuwait amounting to a mere US$1.1 billion in 2011–12.
 Petroleum imports worth US$15.67 billion from Kuwait makes it India's second largest supplier of oil from the GCC countries next only to Saudi Arabia.
 Indian exports to Kuwait in 2011–12 consisted of value added goods such as iron and steel products, boilers, machinery and mechanical appliances, electrical machinery and equipment and food items.
 Kuwait is India's third largest trade partner in the Arab world and it accounted for 3.34% of India's global imports in 2011.
 India is however Kuwait's second largest export market and its fifth largest source of imports and has consistently been among the top ten trading partners of Kuwait with bilateral trade doubling to US$17.5 billion in 2011–12 from US$8.35 billion in 2007–08.

+In year 2022-2023, Commercially, growth can be seen in economic and trade cooperation between the two countries with bilateral trade amounting to US$13.8 billion for the period 2022-2023 recording its highest levels ever, with an increase of 12.8% on an annual basis.